-The review Central workflow involves a combination of activities between the author originating the process and all reviewers making changes and comments in the files.
+The Central review packages workflow involves a combination of activities between the owner originating the process and all reviewers making changes and comments in the files.

-- Author In Central, open the Users page and invite the reviewer(s) to Central.
+- Owner In Central, open the Users page and invite the reviewer(s) to Central.

 - Reviewer Click the link in the email to accept the invitation and set a password.